1.7 Six weeks in -- returning to smartphone (but not as before)

 It turns out that texting and the full keyboard are the killer features of smartphones.
 You can get by without most of the apps, without the camera, without a map app, without email even, but when you eliminate texting, or reduce the experience to texting on a 9-digit numeric pad, it makes life really cumbersome.
 Not just cumbersome for the person with the basic phone, but for everyone else who needs to communicate with the person.

 Her reversion to smartphones didn’t involve any behavior-changing realizations.
 She just liked Spotify, mostly.
 She said she didn’t notice a change in behavior before or after the switch, neither going to a basic phone nor returning to a smartphone.
 I was bewildered.
 Was my experience a placebo effect?
-Like, I anticipated that a certain behavior would result from the switch, and then I simply imagined that it did?
+Maybe I anticipated that a certain behavior would result from the switch, and then I simply imagined that it did?
 Then again, she wasn’t a heavy smartphone user in the first place, nor did she have a lot of friends she texts.

 The inevitable progression of technology